fer-rum/fer-rum.github.io/_posts/2017-08-18-logging-system-design.markdown

 * 21.08.2017 - Finished writing the initial version
 * 22.08.2017 - Corrected phrasing by removing redundant use of the  same word and fixing misplaced underscore
+* 28.08.2017 - After implementing a quick mockup a few observations and design changes had been made to further reduce the implementation difficulty.
+The changed text reflects this.